KaiNorberg/PatchworkOS/README.md

 ACPI or Advanced Configuration and Power Interface is used for *a lot* of things in modern systems but mainly power management and device enumeration/configuration.
 It's not possible to go over everything here, instead a brief overview of the parts most likely to cause confusion while reading the code will be provided.

 It consists of two main parts, the ACPI tables and AML bytecode.
-If you have completed a basic operating systems tutorial, you have probably seen the ACPI tables before, for example the RSDP, FADT, MADT, etc. These tables are static in memory data structures storing information about the system, they are very easy to parse but are limited in what they can express.
+If you have completed a basic operating systems tutorial, you have probably seen the ACPI tables before, for example the RSDP, FADT, MADT, etc. These tables are static in memory data structures storing information about the system; they are very easy to parse but are limited in what they can express.

 AML or ACPI Machine Language is a Turing complete "mini language", and the source of much frustration, that is used to express more complex data, primarily device configuration.
 This is needed as its impossible for any specification to account for every possible hardware configuration that exists currently, much less that may exist in the future.
 So instead of trying to design that, what if we could just have a small program generate whatever data we wanted dynamically?
 Well that's more or less what AML is.